participant delay structure block pc

 As far as I understand, the underlying idea is that, for RB learning, feedback delay is not particularly detrimental because learners can hold candidate rules in working memory and evaluate feedback later.
 In contrast, II learning relies on forming stimulus–response associations through procedural learning mechanisms, which require temporal contiguity between response and feedback.
 Delayed feedback therefore disrupts II learning more strongly.

-Note that in the paper only participants with a correct rate of at least 27% were uThe analysis of this experiment can be recreated in Rsed, but in the book all are analyzed.
+Note that in the paper only participants with an accuracy of at least 27% were included, whereas in the book all participants are analyzed.

 stats <- sta_stats(